BaoTran685/Concurrent-KV/README.md

 Each worker remains assigned to its client until that client disconnects.

-Therefore, the current implementation supports up to **three persistent client connections simultanously**.
+Therefore, the current implementation supports up to three persistent client connections simultanously.
 Aditional clients remain in the queue until a worker becomes available.

----
-## Benchmark

 ---
 ## How to run?